MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction: Experiment

 \subsection{Performance Evaluation}

-As the results presented in Tab.~\ref{table1},~\ref{table2} respectively, MolecularGPT can achieve competitive performance on classification and regression tasks under both zero-shot and few-shot settings.
+As the results presented in Tab.~\ref{table1},~\ref{table2} respectively, MolecularGPT can achieve competitive performance on classification and regression tasks under both few-shot and zero-shot settings.
 We answer the \textbf{RQ1} with more details as follows.

-\ding{172} \textbf{The MolecularGPT demonstrates superior performance compared with other language models in zero-shot learning.} In comparison to language models under zero-shot inference, our model demonstrates enhanced performance across classification and regression tasks.
-In terms of GIMLET, MolecularGPT surpasses it in HIV, BBBP, and CYP450 classification datasets as well as in FreeSolv and Lipo regression datasets under zero-shot condition.
-Compared to the LLaMA-7B and LLaMA-13B, our models exhibit a significant improvement, an average improvement of $16.6\%$ and $9.9\%$ in ROC-AUC across all classification tasks and average decrease of $5.96$ and $199.17$ in RMSE across all regression tasks correspondingly, indicating the chemical knowledge have been effectively imbued into LLaMA through our tuning.

-\ding{173} \textbf{MolecularGPT establishes a new benchmark in few-shot ICL across all tasks and outperforms the SOTA supervised models in certain conditions.} When compared to the zero-shot learning, MolecularGPT demonstrates an average enhancement of $4.6\%$ in ROC-AUC across all classification tasks under one-shot condition.
-Compared to GIMLET, MolecularGPT exhibits an average improvement of $5.5\%$ and $5.8\%$ on classification tasks under one-shot and two-shot settings respectively.
-Even by one-shot ICL, MolecularGPT displays comparable performance with GCN and GIN on $3$ out of $7$ classification datasets.
-By two-shot ICL, MolecularGPT matches the performance of GAT on $4$ out of $7$ classification datasets.
-Remarkably, MolecularGPT even outperforms the highest-performing finetuned model, Graphormer-p, on BBBP dataset under two-shot condition with ROC-AUC of $0.7260$ compared to $0.7163$.

-\ding{174} \textbf{The exceptional robustness of MolecularGPT is validated across different tasks.} Given the diversity and flexibility of natural language, we aim to evaluate the robustness of MolecularGPT against various instructions.
-Adhering to the downstream datasets used in GIMLET, which provides five distinct types of instructions.
-We calculate the standard deviation of the ROC-AUC or RMSE metrics derived from these five instruction datasets.
-Comparative results with GIMLET is presented in Fig.~\ref{fig:std}.
-It is evident that our model exhibits superior robustness compared to GIMLET across most tasks.
-This indicts the robustness of MolecularGPT that it genuinely comprehends complex instructions and can handle a range of property prediction tasks without requiring task-specific prompt designs.
+\ding{172} \textbf{MolecularGPT establishes a new benchmark in few-shot learning.} As shown in Tab.~\ref{table1}, our model delivers the best performance across all datasets under the few-shot setting, securing the top-1 average rank across all datasets in both the 2-shot and 8-shot scenarios, with respective ranks of 1.1 and 2.1.
+Most notably, unlike models in the few-shot finetuned category, such as GIMLET, which require additional tuning and parameter updates, our MolecularGPT is capable of directly inference with few-shot examples, demonstrating an average increase of 4.3\% in 2-shot and 2.8\% in 8-shot scenarios respectively.
+Comparing with strongest model in few-shot inference category, Galactica1.3B, our model shows an average increase of 7.9\% in 2-shot and 3.6\% in 8-shot scenarios separately, proving its strongest generalization capabilities.
+Additionally, MolecularGPT even surpasses supervised finetuned GNNs in 4 out of 7 classification tasks in a 2-shot setting, as shown in Tab.~\ref{table1} and \ref{table2}.